mohdabrar1385/receipt-processor-challenge/README.md

 ## Receipt Processor

-This is a web service that processes receipts and calculates points based on specified rules.
+This is an api service that processes receipts and calculates points based on specified rules.
 You can test the application either using **unit tests** or **Postman**.

 ## Requirements